 The following is a peer-review schedule that can work in an hour-and-a-half class.

 II.
-After all 3 students have finished commenting on the 2 papers submitted by their peers, the group should then devote 5-10 minutes to a "discussion" of each paper (spending a total of 15-30 minutes discussing 3 papers).
+After all 3 students have finished commenting on the two papers submitted by their peers, the group should then devote 5-10 minutes to a "discussion" of each paper (spending a total of 15-30 minutes discussing three papers).
 During this discussion, the 2 reviewers should present spoken feedback to the writer.
 If reviewers feel uncomfortable with providing spoken feedback, they might start by reading their written comments out loud to the writer.
 Doing so can produce the added benefit of helping the reviewers clarify their written comments.
 As noted above, the writer of the paper should not speak during this discussion, except perhaps to ask a clarifying question.

 Even with clear instructions, peer-review sessions can go awry.
 Circulate throughout the session to make sure that the groups stay focused.
 Listen carefully to the spoken feedback, and use questions to help students make their comments as specific and descriptive as possible.
 For example, if you hear a student saying, "I was confused by the third paragraph," you might prompt them to say more by asking, "Can you tell the writer where you got lost?" or "What word or phrase confused you?
 Why?"
 Students will soon learn to supply such details themselves.